How to use a planisphere

 This basic knowledge is useful for casual stargazers and more serious amateur astronomers alike.

-For example, a planisphere can help you to learn the constellations or even just identify a bright star you can see at a particular time.
+A planisphere can help you to learn the constellations or even just identify a bright star you can see at a particular time.

 It can also be a useful aide-mémoire when planning an observing session.